-- Institutionalize Best Practices from the COVID-19 Period; - Plan and Operate More Effectively in Prioritizing Social Equity; - Leverage Opportunities to Expand Ridership; and - Keep Abreast of Changing Trends.
+- Institutionalize Best Practices from the COVID-19 Period; - Plan and Operate More Effectively; - Leverage Opportunities to Expand Ridership; and - Keep Abreast of Changing Trends.

 For more information, please see APTA's report, On the Horizon: Planning for Post-Pandemic Travel.